will-leeson/graph-builder/README.md

 # graph-builder

 This project is used to generate program graphs from C programs.
+These graphs are based on the programs AST which is then annotated with control and data flow edges.

 ## Dependencies
 This project relies on the Clang-AST.
 In order to build it, you need to install